GPT-4V with Emotion: A Zero-shot Benchmark for Generalized Emotion Recognition: Task Description

 \section{Task Description}

-In this paper, we evaluate the zero-shot performance of GPT-4V across five task.
-Dataset statistic and labeling methods are summarized in Tables \ref{Table1}$\sim$\ref{Table2}.
+In this section, we describe each task and dataset in detail.
+Table \ref{Table1} summarizes statistics of different datasets.
+To ensure a fair comparison with supervised systems, we evaluate performance on the official test set and select the most common evaluation metric.
+Figure \ref{Figure2} shows examples of different datasets, demonstrating the diversity of dataset types.
+Some datasets are in-the-wild (such as AffectNet), while others are laboratory-controlled (such as CASME and CK+).
+Meanwhile, there is a disparity in color spaces across distinct datasets.
+Some datasets use grayscale images (such as CK+), while others use RGB images (such as CASME and AffectNet).

-\paragraph{Facial Emotion Recognition} Recognizing facial emotions is a fundamental task in emotion understanding.
-We select five benchmark datasets for evaluation.
-CK+ \cite{lucey2010extended} contains 593 video sequences from 123 subjects.
-We follow previous work \cite{jiang2022disentangling} and extract the last three frames of each sequence for emotion recognition.
-SFEW 2.0 \cite{dhall2015video} extracts key frames from movie clips, encompassing various head poses, occlusions and illuminations.
-RAF-DB \cite{li2017reliable} contains thousands of samples with basic and compound expressions.
-In this paper, we focus on basic emotions.
-FERPlus \cite{barsoum2016training} is an extension of FER2013 \cite{goodfellow2013challenges}, where researchers relabel each image with 10 individuals.
-AffectNet \cite{mollahosseini2017affectnet} contains over 0.4 millions of labeled images.
-This dataset has eight emotions, each containing 500 samples for evaluation.
+\textbf{Visual Sentiment Analysis} aims to identify the emotions that individuals might evoke from images.
+We focus on four datasets: Twitter I \cite{you2015robust}, Twitter II \cite{borth2013large}, ArtPhoto \cite{you2016building}, and Abstract \cite{you2016building}.
+Specifically, Twitter I \cite{you2015robust} and Twitter II \cite{borth2013large} are collected from social websites.
+Of the two, Twitter I provides raw annotations from 5 Amazon Mechanical Turk workers.
+Consistent with previous works, we employ three label processing methods, resulting in Twitter I(3), Twitter I(4), and Twitter I(5).
+Taking Twitter I(4) as an example, it contains all samples where at least 4 workers assign the same label.
+Different from Twitter I and Twitter II, ArtPhoto \cite{you2016building} contains artistic photographs from a photo-sharing site, while Abstract \cite{you2016building} consists of peer-rated abstract paintings.
+Both datasets are annotated into eight categories.
+In line with previous works, we reassign these labels into positive and negative classes and report results for the negative/positive classification task.

-\paragraph{Visual Sentiment Analysis} In contrast to facial emotion recognition, visual sentiment analysis aims to identify the emotions evoked by images, with no requirement for the images to be human-centric.
-Twitter I \cite{you2015robust} and Twitter II \cite{borth2013large} are collected from social websites, each sample is annotated by workers on Amazon Mechanical Turk.
-Artphoto \cite{you2016building} consists of artistic photographs from a photo-sharing site, while Abstract \cite{you2016building} contains peer-rated abstract paintings.
-Although both Abstract \cite{you2016building} and Artphoto \cite{you2016building} are annotated into eight categories, for a fair comparison with previous works, we remap these labels into positive and negative sentiments.
+\textbf{Tweet Sentiment Analysis} aims to determine how people feel when posting visual and textual content on social networks.
+We conduct experiments on two benchmark datasets: MVSA-Single \cite{niu2016sentiment} and MVSA-Multiple \cite{niu2016sentiment}.
+These datasets contain image-text pairs collected from Twitter, and annotators assign one of three sentiments (positive, negative, and neutral) to the image and text respectively.
+MVSA-Single contains 5,129 image-text pairs labeled by a single annotator.
+MVSA-Multiple is an extended version of MVSA-Single with more samples and more annotators.
+For a fair comparison, we adopt the same dataset processing strategy in previous works, and then randomly select 10\% of the samples as the test set \cite{xu2017multisentinet, zhu2022multimodal}.